List of diglossic regions: Urdu

 In Pakistan there is a diglossia between the extremely Persianised/Arabicized Urdu (used by the literary elite such as poets, writers, and government officials), and a colloquial Urdu that is very similar to colloquial Hindi (spoken by common people, and known as Hindustani among linguists).
 Colloquial Pakistani Urdu is also highly influenced by Punjabi.
-As English is one of the two the official languages of Pakistan, the other being Urdu, there is a degree of diglossia between the upper and middle and lower classes.
+As English is one of the two official languages of Pakistan, the other being Urdu, there is a degree of diglossia between the upper and middle and lower classes.
 The upper and upper-middle classes tend to be educated in English medium schools whereas the lower class are schooled in either Urdu or one of the regional languages (usually Pashto or Sindhi).
-The language of the bureaucracy and the higher courts is English, but there is a high degree of code switching between Urdu, English and regional languages in the parliament, provincial legislatures and private sector.
+The language of the bureaucracy and the higher courts is English, but there is a high degree of code switching between Urdu, English and regional languages in the parliament, provincial legislatures and private sector, such as with Urdish.